Nicholas Defends Smike From Nicholas Nickleby By Charles Dickens Author, liberal, reformer

 And we attempt changing the political culture.
 We are for unity, not unanimity.
 This site avoids, something which might be found elsewhere, sometimes, for example, as a feature of certain student campuses across the Atlantic, and in politics itself.
 I refer to the tendency, even amongst those who profess liberalism, to illiberal intolerance of other opinions, calling things offensive, when what is the case, is merely a difference of opinion, or a different way of explaining it, not to one’s liking!
 Safety first, can make sense, but the desire for safe spaces, ought not to lead to a bunker mentality.
-Swearing and direct and obvious insults, name calling, are not liberal, and shall not be accepted, but are not the same thing as disagreement or criticism.
+Obvious insults and name calling, are not liberal, and must not be accepted, but are not the same thing as disagreement or criticism.
 In the well meaning desire to avoid the cesspit that the internet can become, there is a danger of sites having, a form of social media, cleansing !
 To not want to attend a School for Scandal, is understandable, but this does not mean we should turn into a Sunday school at best, a correction school at worst!
 But to be against, no- platforming, is not to be for, giving a platform to hate, or being forgiving of it!
 The political forum that has been referred to as the bully pulpit, in it’s modern form here online and on this site, shall be no place for bullying!
 I often find party politics, off-putting, whichever way we look at this, though, be assured, I shall not be a party to putting people off politics.
 This is a site that encourages liberal, social interaction, but that is not libertarian, self indulgence!